-- 1. The Evanston housing code forbids the use or storage in sleeping rooms of any appliances for cooking, preparation, or heating of food or beverages, including, but not limited to.
+- The Evanston housing code forbids the use or storage in sleeping rooms of any appliances for cooking, preparation, or heating of food or beverages, including, but not limited to,

 - a. microwaves,

 - b. hot plates,

 - c. crock pots,

 - coffee pots (except for Keurig machines with self-contained heating elements),

 - e. blenders,

 - f. toaster ovens and toasters,

 - g. water heaters,

 - h. candle warmers,

-- rice cookers,
+- i. rice cookers,

+- j. self-heating hot pots,

-- j. appliances or items with warming elements
+- k. appliances or items with warming elements

-Students are also expected to abide by the expectations outlined in your housing contract related to prohibited items and to all local ordinances.
+Students are also expected to abide by the expectations outlined in your housing contract related to prohibited items and to all local ordinances